Jamie Lloyd (director): 2013–2023

-2019–present

-Lloyd directed a production of Evita in Regent's Park Open Air Theatre in 2019, which received two Olivier Award nominations, including one for Best Musical Revival.
-This production also won Lloyd the Whatsonstage Award for Best Director and was due to transfer to the Barbican Theatre in 2020 before the closure of British theatres due to COVID-19.
-In 2012 Lloyd directed a "turbo-charged" production of She Stoops to Conquer at the National Theatre, and The Duchess of Malfi at The Old Vic starring Eve Best.
-In 2013 he directed The Commitments in the Palace Theatre, West End (which then went on a UK Tour), followed by Urinetown at the St. James Theatre, which transferred to the Apollo Theatre in the West End.

-The Pinter at the Pinter season culminated with a revival of Betrayal starring Tom Hiddleston, Zawe Ashton, and Charlie Cox.
-The production received a positive review from critic Matt Wolf remarking that the production "represents a benchmark achievement for everyone involved, and shows Pinter’s 1978 play in a revealing, even radical, new light."
-This production transferred to the Bernard B. Jacobs Theatre on Broadway for a limited run from August 2019.
-Lloyd was nominated for the Tony Award for Best Direction of a Play at the 2020 Tony Awards, along with Hiddleston who was nominated for Best Actor in a Play and the production received a nomination for Best Revival of a Play.
-Lloyd was also nominated for the Outer Critics Circle Award for Best Director; the production received an Outer Critics Circle nomination for Outstanding Revival of a Play, and the same nomination from the Drama League Awards.
-Ben Brantley in The New York Times called it 'one of those rare shows I seem destined to think about forever.'
+The Pinter at the Pinter season culminated with a revival of Betrayal starring Tom Hiddleston, Zawe Ashton and Charlie Cox, which received critical acclaim, with the critic Matt Wolf remarking that the production "represents a benchmark achievement for everyone involved, and shows Pinter’s 1978 play in a revealing, even radical, new light."
+The production transferred to the Bernard B. Jacobs Theatre on Broadway, receiving four Tony Award nomination including Best Revival of a Play and Best Direction of a Play, as well as nominations in the Outer Critics’ Circle Awards for Outstanding Director of a Play, and Outstanding Revival of a Play, and Outstanding Revival of a Play from the Drama League Awards.
+Ben Brantley in The New York Times called it "one of those rare shows I seem destined to think about forever."